-We combine established evaluation methods with the latest advances in econometrics and data technology.
+We combine established evaluation methods with the latest advances in econometrics and predictive AI.

-We deploy machine learning, geospatial data and large language models.
+We deploy machine learning, geospatial data and predictive AI.

-We are continuously investing in our capabilities to find new solutions to old problems.
+We are continuously investing in our capabilities to find new solutions to socio-economic development problems.

 We use predictive analytic and modeling techniques to, for example, define target populations, extract insights from unseen data, extrapolate findings, or plan ahead.

 Some of the techniques we have used include: machine vision techniques to estimate coffee tree yields, Markov chain models to predict the evolution of education systems, gravity models to identify infrastructure gaps in Rwanda’s economic geography, and economic complexity models to study the latent trajectory of economies.

 Social research is geographically situated.
 Laterite has a large database of geospatial data from the countries where we work.
 Indicators include, for example, terrain, climate, population composition and density, nightlights, distances from roads and urban centers, and a vegetation index.